The majority of house owners attempting to refinance a mortgage are looking to accomplish one among the following:

 Put your home equity to work for you…

 You have worked hard to build the equity in your home and now might be the time to get the equity, working for you.
-You may qualify to up to 95%* value of your home (Normally 80%) – One of your biggest assets in life.
+You may qualify to up to 95%* value of your home (Normally 80%) – one of the biggest assets you may own.

 1. To take advantage of low-interest rates